Nazi dental gold: Results of trials

 47 male dentists and one female dentist were identified in one of the studies.
-27 of the accused dentists were born from 1900–1910, meaning that they belonged to the Kriegsjugendgeneration.
-Fifteen were born before 1900 and six were born after 1910.
-Kriegsjugendgeneration members were influenced by National Socialism at a young age and this generation was the most important generation for the National Socialists for recruitment.
+27 of the accused dentists were born between 1900–1910, meaning they belonged to the Kriegsjugendgeneration.
+Fifteen were born before 1900, and six were born after 1910.
+Kriegsjugendgeneration members were influenced by National Socialism at a young age, and this generation was the most important generation for the National Socialists for recruitment.

 Many of these dentists served in concentration camps and their administrative offices.
-Of the 48 identified dentists, 22 were station in at least one concentration camp.
+Of the 48 identified dentists, 22 were stationed in at least one concentration camp.
 Of these 22, 19 were members of the Waffen-SS.